What is Shared Drive (Team Drive)?

 Why Create a Google Shared Drive?

-As a great collaboration tool designed by Google, Google Shared Drives can offer you and your team so many advantages after you learn about how to create a Shared Drive in Google Drive.
+As a great collaboration tool designed by Google, Google Shared Drives can offer you and your team so many benefits, including:

 • No Worry about Employee Turnover Anymore: One of the advantages of Google Shared Drive is that the team of this Shared Drive owns all the files and folders in it.
 So, even if one member of your team leaves, all the files will still exist in the Shared Drive.